From Paxos to BFT

 So basically we expect a good coordinator to send just one 2a

 message, but a bad one can send many.
+And we want to

-One way to do that is to broadcast ACKs for 2a
+somehow distinguish the two cases.
+One way to do that is to

-If I received a 2a
+among acceptors.
+If I received a

-message, checked that the value therein is safe, and also know that everyone else received this same 2a
+message, checked that the value therein is safe, and

 message, I can safely vote for the value.